mysensors/NodeManager/README.md

     int getType();
     // [4] description of the sensor (default: '')
     void setDescription(char *value);
-    // set this to true if you want destination node to send ack back to this node (default: false) void setAck(bool value);
-    // when queried, send the message multiple times (default: 1) void setRetries(int value);
     // [5] For some sensors, the measurement can be queried multiple times and an average is returned (default: 1) void setSamples(int value);
     // [6] If more then one sample has to be taken, set the interval in milliseconds between measurements (default: 0)